mdzaj-exe/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio

 Welcome to my Cybersecurity Portfolio repository!
 This collection showcases a series of projects and exercises completed as part of my journey through the Google Cybersecurity course and my own personal projects.
-Each project is designed to demonstrate proficiency in key areas of cybersecurity, including SQL, Linux, auditing, and more.
+Each project is designed to demonstrate proficiency in key areas of cybersecurity, including SQL, Linux, auditing, and more, though some will be related to software engineering.

 As of October 8 2024, the majority of projects are from my time with the Google Cybersecurity course.
 As of finishing the course, I plan to set up my own home lab with a SIEM in order to further my personal development in cybersecurity.